This article was last updated in May 2019

 Much of this torrent of data is public, but there will always be a large part that we wish to keep private.
 Cybersecurity is a concept that barely existed at the turn of the century, whereas today it’s front and centre of the digital age.
 The biggest concerns aren’t that a hacker could see that you quaffed that Chardonnay in your fridge or watch who rings your doorbell.
 Although, who wants that information out there anyway?
 More importantly; customer data, financial transactions, health records and even our personal browsing history are things that need to be kept safe, so you would think that protecting all that data would be a big and important business.
 And you would be right.

 The Nasdaq CTA Cybersecurity Index, which is the index which the BetaShares Global Cybersecurity ETF (ASX code: HACK),1 aims to track, provides exposure to the leading global cybersecurity companies from the US, Britain, Israel, Japan and South Korea including names like Cisco, Symantec, CyberArk and Itron.
 These companies are at the cutting edge in providing software and hardware to keep our data safe from hackers.
-The ETF was up almost 27% in the year to June 30 (of course, past performance is not indicative of future results and the value of an investment may go down as well as up), with FUM now close to $100m.
+The ETF is up 21.1% from inception to 30 April 2019 (of course, past performance is not indicative of future results and the value of an investment may go down as well as up), with FUM now close to $150m.

 In a world where smart, connected devices already far outnumber humans, we need to ensure our data is under lock and key.
 So update your software, be careful what you click, make sure you have strong passwords with two-step authentication and back-up all your important stuff.
 Don’t get hacked.
 But if you want to invest in the global companies that are leading the world in cybersecurity, you can always get HACK.